omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 The key architectural points are:

-- **APCu** is process-local: each PHP-FPM worker maintains its own separate APCu memory segment
+- **APCu** is pool-shared but web-only: a single shared memory segment serves the entire PHP-FPM pool, and CLI drush processes never see it
 - **Valkey/Redis** is shared across all processes: both PHP-FPM workers and CLI drush processes read from and write to the same instance
 - **Both tiers require sufficient memory allocation** for the number of sites hosted —